-The WD177X-00 devices all contain a built-in digital data separator which virtually eliminates all external components and adjustments associated with data recovery in previous designs.
-A single read line (RD, Pin 19) is the only input required to recover serial FM or MFM data from the disk drive.
-The device is designed for control of floppy disk drives with data rates of 125 KBits/Sec (single density) and 250 KBits/Sec (double density).
+the functions of a Floppy Disk Formatter/Controller.
+It is similar to its predecessor, the FD179X, but also contains a digital data separator and write precompensation circuitry.
+The drive side of the interface needs no additional logic except for buffers/receivers.
+It is designed for single (FM) or double (MFM) density operation.
+The WD1772 is implemented in NMOS silicon gate technology and is available in a 28-pin dual-in-line as well as in quad pack single read line (RD, Pin 19) is the only input required to recover serial FM or MFM data from the disk drive.
+The device is designed for control of floppy disk drives with data rates of 125 Kbits/Sec (single density) and 250 Kbits/Sec (double density).
 In addition, write precompensation of 125 nsec from nominal is enabled at any point through simple software commands.
-Another programmable feature on the WD1770/WD1772 is Motor On, which enables the spindle motor automatically prior to operating a selected drive.
+Another programmable feature on the WD1772 is Motor On, which enables the spindle motor automatically prior to operating a selected drive.